 We engaged our outside consultant, Radford, to assist the compensation committee in evaluating whether our policies and practices create excessive risk in our compensation programs.
-In conducting its independent assessment, Radford reviewed all of our incentive compensation and other programs and determined there were no compensation policies or practices that encourage excessive or inappropriate risk-taking.
+In conducting its independent assessment, Radford reviewed all of our incentive and other compensation programs and determined there were no compensation policies or practices that encourage excessive or inappropriate risk-taking.
 Radford discussed the detailed findings of this review with management and the chair of the compensation committee in February 2017, and management presented the results of the review to the compensation committee.
 As a result, the compensation committee concluded that our compensation policies and practices are not reasonably likely to have a material adverse effect on our company.
-The compensation committee intends to continue to evaluate on an ongoing basis the potential risks associated with our compensation policies and practices, and has engaged Radford to conduct an updated assessment of our compensation policies and practices during 2019.
-As a result of the successful approval and launch of our first commercial product in 2018, this evaluation will include the potential risks associated with field-based incentive compensation and commercial-related goals and targets, as well as any other changes to our compensation policies and practices since the last assessment was conducted.
+The compensation committee continues to evaluate on an ongoing basis the potential risks associated with our compensation policies and practices with input from its compensation consultant and internal and external counsel, and intends to engage Radford to conduct an updated formal assessment of our compensation policies and practices during 2020.
+As a result of the establishment of our global commercial organization to market and sell our products approved in 2018 and 2019, this evaluation will include the potential risks associated with field-based incentive compensation and commercial-related goals and targets, as well as any other changes to our compensation policies and practices since the last assessment was conducted.